 Land preparation

-Land should be ploughed a couple of times and for best farming practices you should apply a well-rotted farmyard before plantation or during the second and third ploughing processes.
+Land should be ploughed a couple of times, apply a well-rotted farmyard before the poplar plantation or during the second and third ploughing processes.

 Propagation